brainvisa/casa-distro/doc/source/index.rst

 The casa-distro development environment is composed of two virtual images:

 - **run image:** this image is used by end users to execute softwares distributed by BrainVISA and CATI.
 It is a Linux distribution where all the required system dependencies are already installed.
 This image is ready to be used with one of the casa-distro software distribution (see below).
-- **dev image:** this image is used be developers to build softwares distributed by BrainVISA and CATI.
+- **dev image:** this image is used by developers to build softwares distributed by BrainVISA and CATI.
 It is based on the run image and adds all dependencies required for building all projects.

 These two images are distributed using three technologies: